AppliedBioinformatics/runBNG/Manual.md

     If there is no error raise, it means all dependencies are installed and set properly to run 'runBNG'.

-   b) If the system is not sastified, we are afraid users cannot use this software in their system.
+   b) If the system is not satisfied, we are afraid users cannot use this software in their system.

 2) How to install needed dependencies.
   <pre>